saltyorg/docs/docs/reference/modules/main_tags.md

 ## Overview

-Main Tags is a Saltbox module that deploys core roles and your assigned saltbox, mediabox and feederbox apps stacks.
+Main Tags is a Saltbox module that deploys your assigned saltbox (all-in-one), mediabox or feederbox app stack.

 ---
 <!-- END SALTBOX MANAGED OVERVIEW SECTION -->

 ## Deployment

+!!! info "Includes Core Roles"

+    Main tags deploy [Core](../../../saltbox/basics/install-types) roles implicitly.
+You do not need to list core roles in the Inventory override or run the `core` tag alongside a main tag.

 ```shell
 sb install saltbox